GuisandeGolfer/AI-youtube-notes-for-Obsidian/README.md

 - [ ] create a method that will download "youtube-dl" on a user's system; if it's not found.
 - [ ] or just implement the same functionality with C, if not present on the user's system.
 - [ ] make a do/while loop or something that can account for "HTTP: 403" errors or etc. until a successful connection.
+- [ ] split the main() function up into separate functions or even files.